 - And/or the process cause that led to the failure or accident – the procedural cause of the failure or accident, the circumstances that led to the occurrence of the failure mechanism (Ref.
 1)

-For example, any of those parties from the original owner of the building or civil engineering structure to the workers who maintained it.
+For example, any of those parties in the process from the original owner of the building or civil engineering structure to the workers who maintained it.

-And all those specialities and trades in between.
+And all those specialties and trades in between.
 Like the architects, the design and construction engineers, construction and building trades’ workers, material and product manufacturers and suppliers, and product and equipment installers.

 It’s also the case – questioning the performance of the parties involved – when an accident occurs causing property damage, personal injury, or death.

 If that is the question – the performance of the people involved – there is often a need for an expert to do two things:

 - Determine and describe the skill possessed by normally competent practitioners involved in the technical cause of the failure and/or the process leading to the failure, and,

 - Develop an opinion – if requested by counsel – as to whether the defendant party conformed to that level of skill